-St. Martin’s Days goose (sometimes replaced by the cheaper duck) is typically served with both fermented and sweet cabbage and dumplings and washed down with a special type of young wine called Svatomartinské víno (St. Martin’s wine).
+St. Martin’s Days goose (more and more often replaced by the cheaper duck) is typically served with both fermented and sweet cabbage and dumplings and washed down with a special type of young wine called Svatomartinské víno (St. Martin’s wine).

 We will show you how to roast the goose perfectly so that the meat is tender and delicious.
 And to have the meal complete, here are the dumpling recipes: